 Brooke Foucault Welles

-Brooke teaches classes on research methods, social network analysis and children and media.
-Prior to joining the faculty at Northeastern University, Brooke earned her PhD from the department of Communication Studies at Northwestern University.
-She also holds BA and MS degrees in Communication Studies and Information Science, respectively, from Cornell University.
+Dr. Foucault Welles teaches classes in social science research methods, children and media, and social network analysis.
+Prior to joining the faculty at Northeastern University, Dr. Foucault Welles earned her Ph.D. from the department of Communication Studies at Northwestern University.
+She also holds BA and MS degrees in Communication Studies and Information Science from Cornell University.